kastle-lab/kge-impact/kge-drift/README.md

 ## Calculation and Visualization

+### run_drift_analysis.sh
+Pipeline generating data and plots given some number of training epochs.

+Usage: `./run_drift_analysis <n>`

 ### calc_drift.py
-Calculates the average euclidean distance between embeddings of elements of triples shared across the datasets.
+Computes the Average Paired Distance Function between embedding vectors for aligned triples shared across multiple knowledge graph datasets.

+Outputs results as a markdown file containing a table with the mean and standard deviation and a distribution plot

 <img src = "./img/LatexADF.png" width = "380"></img>